 - Ethyl Acetate: a chemical toxic to the brain and nervous system.

-- BHT: linked with neurotoxicity, hormone disruption, allergies, and irritation to the skin, eyes, or lungs.
+- BHT: linked with neurotoxicity, hormone disruption, allergies, skin stress, and irritation to the skin, eyes, or lungs.

 - Propylene glycol: linked with allergies and skin and eye irritation.